Homesteading Family Logo

 While we don’t think it’s necessary to live 100% “off-grid,” we would like to encourage you to put some thought into your systems and find ways to have backups that can sustain you anywhere from a month to a year.

-For more information, read our post on how to prepare for a power outage.
+For more information, read our posts on how to prepare for a power outage and going off-grid with solar power.

 5. Sabotage